-Many of our veteran students qualify for educational benefits through the GI Bill.
-The Steps to Receive GI Benefits page provides more information on how to apply for these benefits.
+Many of our veteran/military students qualify for educational benefits through the Department of Veterans Affairs (VA).
+The Steps to Receive VA Education Benefits page provides more information on how to apply for these benefits.

 *TA requests must be submitted to your respective military branch of the military (refer to links above) and approved before the start date of the class(es).

 Missouri State offers two scholarships specifically for its veteran students: